 New Features to Add in Iteration 3

-• When a user submits a vote there is visual confirmation of his vote, such as a message on the results page “Your vote for xxxx has been saved”.
+5. When a user submits a vote there is visual confirmation of his vote, such as a message on the results page “Your vote for xxxx has been recorded”.

-• A link for “Login” or “Logout” is shown on most or all web pages.
-In good UI design these links appear in the same place on every page (e.g. a common header or sidebar).
+7. A link for “Login” or “Logout” is shown on all web pages.

 Other Behavior:

-• (Optional) Add logging of important events, such as login, logout, failed login, and submitting a vote.
+2. Log important events: login, logout, failed login, and submitting a vote.

 Requirements

-• An Iteration 3 Plan in your wiki with goal, milestone(s), major work.
+• Iteration 3 Plan in your wiki with goal, milestone(s), and list of major work.

-• Updated the Development Plan for iteration 3.
+• In Development Plan, updated major work and goal for iteration 3.

-• Iteration 3 Task Board with complete tasks for work to do.
+• Task Board for Iteration 3 with tasks for the work to do (now done).

-• Convert task to “Issues” when it makes sense so they appear in your repo on Github.
+• Convert task to “Issues” (when it makes sense) so they appear in your Issue Tracker on Github.

 • iteration3 branch containing your work, merged into master.